retf/Boost.Application/README.md

 * This release will be identified as : 0.4
 * To get 0.3 (older version) refer to: [0.3] (https://sourceforge.net/projects/boostapp/)

-In line with new Boost Git Structure

-contact: re.tf@acm.org

 ### Caution

 This is not yet an official Boost C++ library.
 It wasn't reviewed and can't be downloaded from www.boost.org.
 This beta is available to boost community to know real interest and get comments for refinement.The intention is to submit library to formal review, if community think that it is interesting!